callstackincubator/rock/website/docs/docs/cli/index.md

   | `run:ios`   | Runs iOS app on simulator or device                          |
   | `sign:ios`  | Signs iOS app with certificate and provisioning profile      |

+## Command Options

-### `rnef start` options
+### `rnef start` Options

-`rnef start` starts Re.Pack or Metro (depending on `bundler` plugin) dev server whch connects to your apps through a port (by default `8081`) and serve JavaScript in development mode with Hot Module Reloading (HMR), error reporting and more.
-The following options are available for the `rnef start` command:
+The `start` command launches a development server (either Re.Pack or Metro, depending on your bundler plugin) that connects to your apps through port 8081 by default.
+It provides features like Hot Module Reloading (HMR) and error reporting.

 | Option                                | Description                                                                                 |
 | :------------------------------------ | :------------------------------------------------------------------------------------------ |